Skip to main content

 • Jesse Scott, Core expert of this Knowledge Community, Adjunct at Hertie School Berlin and Visiting Fellow at DIW Berlin.

-• Taube Van Melkebeke, Head of Policy at the Green European Foundation and Knowledge Communities lead.
+• Taube Van Melkebeke, Head of Policy at the Green European Foundation (GEF).
+She leads the different Knowledge Communities of the foundation.
 For further information, contact her at taube.vanmelkebeke@gef.eu.

 This policy brief has been realised by the Green European Foundation with the financial support of the European Parliament to the Green European Foundation.
 The European Parliament is not responsible for the content of this publication.